 Despite the fact that your dental practice is likely exceptionally busy and very demanding, it is imperative to learn how to properly care for your dental handpieces.
 These instruments are ones that you work with on a daily basis, whether low-speed or high-speed or ceramic ball bearings.
 They are designed to allow your practice to experience years of unwavering service, but, only when properly cared for and maintained.
 In order to ensure that your handpieces are in top working order, you should read and follow all the manufacturer’s instructions when it comes to cleaning the instruments, lubricating the handpieces, and autoclaving.
 In this guide, you will be introduced to the information that you will need to know in order to keep your dental handpieces performing at an optimal level.

 Cleaning and Lubrication Steps

 Cleaning and lubrication are two measures that must be taken seriously when it comes to the proper care of your dental handpieces.
-The following outlines a few steps that should be taken to ensure optimal performance of your dental instruments:
+The following outlines four steps to ensure the optimal performance of your dental instruments:

 Prior to sterilizing your dental handpieces, it is important that they are cleaned by using a mild detergent that is germicidal in nature but not a disinfectant.
 Isopropyl alcohol may also be used in to clean the handpiece exterior.
 You may use a toothbrush or a specially-designed instrument brush in order to clean all of the external regions of your dental handpieces.
 Be certain to pay close attention to the threads and the knurled-based grips on the instrument.
 Once you have cleaned the dental handpieces, you should operate the instrument for about a minute in an effort to purge any of the cleansing solution that remains, prior to the sterilization process.
 Additionally, you should never initiate the sterilization process with the bur or the blank within the handpiece.